VasiliyKovtun/my-rd-repo/lesson13-contract-testing/readme.md

-# This is the project for lesson 13 - contract testing
+# This is the project for lesson 13 - integration testing